 The practice had arrangements in place to deal with foreseeable emergencies.
 A health and safety policy was in place.
 The practice had a risk management process which was updated and reviewed to ensure the safety of patients and staff members.
 The assessments included the controls and actions to manage risks.
-For example a risks assessment associated with sharps had stated the importance of staff inoculation.
-Risk assessments had last been reviewed in 2015.
+For example a risks assessment associated with electrical equipment had highlighted the importance of visual checks and we saw these were part of monthly checks carried out by the practice manager.